brian14708/wh-briefings/presidential-actions/2021-04/2021-04-02-a-proclamation-on-honoring-united-states-capitol-police-officers.md

 date: '2021-04-02'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/02/a-proclamation-on-honoring-united-states-capitol-police-officers/
 published_time: 2021-04-02 17:04:24-04:00
-title: A Proclamation on Honoring United States Capitol Police Officers
+title: "A Proclamation on Honoring United\_States Capitol Police\_Officers"
 ---

 As a sign of respect for the service and sacrifice of the victims of the